christophrumpel/laravel-command-file-picker/README.md

 }
 ```

-After that you are able to show the user a list of files to choose from:
+After that you are able to show the user a list of files to choose from by calling the new `askToPickClasses` method:

 ```
 $modelClass = $this->askToPickClass(base_path('app/Models'));
 ```

-This will give you back the selected class.
+This will show the user all the classes and give you back the selected class in your command.
 If you just need Laravel models, you can also load them like:

 ```
 $modelClass = $this->askToPickModels());